apache/spark/docs/streaming-flume-integration.md

 Instead of Flume pushing data directly to Spark Streaming, this approach runs a custom Flume sink that allows the following.
 - Flume pushes data into the sink, and the data stays buffered.
 - Spark Streaming uses transactions to pull data from the sink.
 Transactions succeed only after data is received and replicated by Spark Streaming.
 This ensures that better reliability and fault-tolerance than the previous approach.
-However, this requires configuring Flume to run an extra agent with the custom sink.
+However, this requires configuring Flume to run a custom sink.
 Here are the configuration steps.

 #### General Requirements
 Choose a machine that will run the custom sink in a Flume agent.
-The rest of the Flume pipeline is configured to Machines confiMachines in the Spark cluster should have access to the machine in the Flume cluster that is configured to run the custom sink.
+The rest of the Flume pipeline is configured to send data to that agent.
+Machines in the Spark cluster should have access to the chosen machine running the custom sink.

 #### Configuring Flume
 Configuring Flume on the chosen machine requires the following two steps.